 tinea pedis to fungus of the feet, and so on.

 Ringworm occurs in people of all ages, but it is particularly common in children.
 Ringworm is contagious and can be passed from person to person by contact with infected skin areas or by sharing combs and brushes, other personal care items, or clothing.
 It is also possible become infected with ringworm after coming in contact with locker room or pool surfaces.
 The infection can also affect dogs and cats,

 and pets may transmit the infection to humans.
 It is common to have several areas of ringworm at once in different body areas.

-Medical Editor: William C. Shiel Jr., MD, FACP, FACR
+Reviewed by William C. Shiel Jr., MD, FACP, FACR on 3/16/2012

 Animals can also be affected by ringworm and may transmit the condition to humans.
 In this case, ringworm is an example of a zoonotic disease, or a disease transmitted from animals to humans.
-Although catsare affected by ringworm more than dogs, dogs are also commonly affected.
-In animals, ringworm causes raised, circular areas that frequently are crusted over and associated with hair loss.
-However, some infected cats may also carry the fungus without showing any symptoms.
-On the other hand, infected dogs almost always show the typical skin symptoms of ringworm.